nyu-mll/jiant/gcp/kubernetes/README.md

 ### Using an existing GKE cluster

-If someone has already set up a GKE cluster for jiant, and you have a different set of things to do:
+If someone has already set up a GKE cluster for `jiant`, and you have a different set of things to do:

-1. Create a lightweight GCP instance and SSH into it. git clone jiant.
+1. Create a lightweight GCP instance and SSH into it. git clone `jiant`.
 2. Get the Filestore IP Address and Fileshare name from the cluster owner, and mount the NFS as in [NFS Setup](#nfs-setup).
+This includes modifying [`config/auto.nfs`](config/auto.nfs) as directed.
-3. Setup up your home folder in `/nfs/jiant/home/${USER}`, and clone jiant.
-This will be your working copy of jiant hereafter.
+3. Set up up your home folder in `/nfs/jiant/home/${USER}`, and clone jiant to `/nfs/jiant/home/${USER}/jiant`.
+This will be your working copy of `jiant` hereafter.
 4. Create `/nfs/jiant/exp/${USER}`
 5. Authenticate to the cluster:
     ```sh